-Sustainable Design Measures Points Solar - PV: Max Available:1 Point Provide a solar photovoltaic (PV) system designed to off-set ≥ 50% site and interior common area annual energy demand 1 High Performance Design- Applications may only qualify under one of the following options Max Available: 5 Points Option 1: Proposed design provides for an ENERGY STAR HERS Index ranges ≤ 50 (low-rise) or ASHRAE ≥ 23% (high-rise), and qualifies for Enterprise Green Communities or Zero Energy Ready Home certification 3 Option 2: Proposed design provides for an ENERGY STAR HERS Index ranges ≤ 50 (low-rise) or ASHRAE ≥ 23%, and qualifies for LEED for Homes or LEED Multifamily Midrise v.
-4 Silver, National Green Building Standard 2015 Silver; or PHI EnerPHit certification 4 Option 3: Proposed design qualifies for PHIUS, PHI+ Zero Energy Ready Home, National Green Building Standard Emerald or LEED for Homes/LEED Multifamily Midrise v.4 Platinum certification 4 g.
+Sustainable Design Description Points Measures

+Solar PV Provide a solar photovoltaic (PV) system designed to off-set ≥ 50% site and interior common area annual energy demand 1 High Performance Design Applications may only qualify under one of the following options: Option 1: Proposed high-performance design provides for either: (a) all dwelling units have projected HERS Indexes ≤ 50, or (b) whole building energy performance ≥ 23% better than ASHRAE 90.1-2013, and qualifies for Enterprise Green Communities or Zero Energy Ready Home certification.
+3 Option 2: Proposed high-performance design provides for either: (a) all dwelling units have projected HERS Indexes ≤ 50, or (b) whole building energy performance ≥ 23% better than ASHRAE 90.1-2013, and qualifies for LEED for Homes or LEED Multifamily Midrise v.
+4 Silver, National Green Building Standard 2015 Silver, or PHI EnerPHit certification.
+4 Option 3: Proposed design qualifies for PHIUS, PHI + Zero Energy Ready Home, National Green Building Standard Emerald or LEED for Homes/LEED Multifamily Midrise v.4 Platinum certification.
+5 Cost Effectiveness 1 Point will be awarded each to the two projects that qualify for the High Performance Design "Option 3" Points and have the lowest "Option 3" related construction costs per unit.
+1 g.
 Cost Effectiveness, Intermediary Costs

 Cost efficient designs and reasonable soft costs, such as professional fees, are strongly encouraged.
-4 pointsPoints will be awarded to the top 2 projects per classificationProposed Developments in each Classification with the lowest percentage of Intermediary Costs.
+4 Points will be awarded to the top 2 Proposed Developments in each Classification with the lowest percentage of Intermediary Costs.

+4 Points I UIIII

+3. LOCAL IMPACT

+a.
+Priority Locations

+Proposed Development is located in a Priority Funding Area.
+A Point will be given for each of the following criteria as identified by the C&D Policies Plan for the subject property.

+Designation as an Urban Area or Urban Cluster in the 2010 Census b.
+Transit-Oriented Development

+Criteria Points

+5 Criteria 5

+4 Criteria 4

+3 Criteria 3

+2 Criteria 2

-Priority Locations ProjectProposed Development is located in a Priority Funding Area.
-Criteria Points A pointPoint will be given for each of the following criteria as 5 Criteria 5 identified by the C&D Policies Plan for the subject property.
-4 Criteria 4 • Designation as an Urban Area or Urban Cluster in the 2010 3 Criteria 2 Criteria 3 Census 1 Criteria 1 Boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations Existing or planned sewer service from an adopted Wastewater Facility Plan Existing or planned water service from an adopted Public Drinking Water Supply Plan Local bus service provided 7 days a week within 1⁄2 mile of the proposed development as measured by a pedestrian's path a second de s NA "Transit Oriented Development" for the purposes of the LIHTC program r development of multi-family residential apartments within walking di public transportation stations serving rapid transit bus services or rail complete definition, please refer to the Glossary.)
-Applicants sha maps evidencing the distance of a pedestrian's path to the transport or transit station.
-Points are additiveavailable up to a maximum of 4 stance of .
-(For the Il provide ation hub Maximum of Points development of multi-family residential apartments within walking di public transportation stations serving rapid transit bus services or rail complete definition, please refer to the Glossary.)
-Applicants sha maps evidencing the distance of a pedestrian's path to the transport stance of .
-(For the Il provide ation hub Maximum of Points development of multi-family residential apartments within walking di public transportation stations serving rapid transit bus services or rail complete definition, please refer to the Glossary.)
-Applicants sha maps evidencing the distance of a pedestrian's path to the transport or transit station.
-Points are additiveavailable up to a maximum of 4 be awarded based on the following criteria- below: stance of .
-(For the ll provide ation hub and may ng station eline East c.
-Family Developments
+1 Criteria 1

+- Boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations - Existing or planned sewer service from an adopted Wastewater Facility Plan - Existing or planned water service from an adopted Public Drinking Water Supply Plan - Local bus service provided 7 days a week within 1⁄2 mile of the proposed development as measured by a pedestrian's path

+"Transit Oriented Development" for the purposes of the LIHTC program means the development of multi-family residential apartments within walking distance of public transportation stations serving rapid transit bus services or rail.
+(For the complete definition, please refer to the Glossary.)
+Applicants shall provide maps evidencing the distance of a pedestrian's path to the transportation hub or transit station.
+Points are available up to a maximum of 4 and may be awarded based on the following criteria: Maximum of 4 Points Mixed income development located within a half mile of an existing station or hub along the CTfastrak corridor or the Hartford rail line, Shoreline East or MetroNorth's New Haven, New Canaan, Danbury and Waterbury lines; 2 Mixed use development that includes neighborhood amenities such as pharmacy, restaurant, market, studio or other retail/commercial/cultural opportunity(ies) that encourage community revitalization.
+Such commercial aspect of the Proposed Development must: (i) have its own exterior entrance, (ii) comprise at least 10% of the building area on the floor(s) of its location, and (iii) comprise at least 500 square feet.
+2 c.
+Family Developments d.
+Signed Resident Participation Agreement e.
+Historic Place, Adaptive re-use, or Brownfield Development